seriohub/vui-docs/contacts/contacts.md

 sidebar: false
 ---

-# Reach Developers on GitHub
+# 📬 Get in Touch

-If you would like to contact the developers, you are welcome to open an issue or contribute to our [GitHub repository](https://github.com/seriohub).
+If you'd like to contact the developers or engage with the project, here are the best ways to reach us:

+- 🐛 Open an issue or contribute directly via our [GitHub repository](https://github.com/seriohub).
+- 📧 Email us at info@seriohub.com for general inquiries.
+- 💬 Join the conversation on our upcoming community channels (stay tuned!).

+We welcome feedback, contributions, and collaboration ideas. 🚀